FAForever/wiki-pages/Play/Learning/Beginners-Guide-to-Forged-Alliance.md

 Without going into great detail and staying within T1-T3, the following is a role summation for each category of unit (that appears in more than one faction):

 **Engineer**
-Builder unit, no combat capabilities
+Builder and repair unit, no combat capabilities

 **Scout**
 Available in Land and Air format, this unit has no combat capabilities but superior vision.